 Michael is half way through his second year as an open bull rider and has competed in multiple circuits across the country including the Australian Professional Rodeo Association (APRA).
-This weekend he will compete for the first time in the Mount Isa Rodeo, of which Queensland Country are proud Major Sponsors.
+This weekend he will compete for the first time in the Mount Isa Rodeo, of which Queensland Country are a proud Major Sponsor.

 Ever wondered what it's like to train like one of the North Queensland Toyota Cowboys?
 We've launched our 2017 'Train LIKE a Cowboy' competition to give our Members and Queenslanders the chance of a lifetime to train with the Cowboys High Performance Team.